zheksoon/onek/README.md

 ```

 `useObserver` hook has no arguments and returns an observer function.
 You can wrap your component
-code with it or pass it to `observable` and `computed` getters in order to get the component update
+code with it or pass it to `observable` and `computed` getters to get the component update
 on their changes.
 Reading observable values outside of the observer fn or without passing it to
 getters won't subscribe the component to changes: